 I have estimated more or less 8 cups (1kg) of flour for that recipe.
 Add 6 cups and shape one cookie.
 Let it rest for a couple of minutes.
 If it keeps its shape and doesn’t melt down, you are good to go.
 Otherwise, incorporate more flour into the dough and check again.
 This is the most important cooking tip for this recipe.

-My way is to make a huge bunch of honey cookies and to keep them in food containers WITHOUT soaking them in syrup.
+My way is to make a huge batch of honey cookies and to keep them in food containers WITHOUT soaking them in syrup.
 Even without syrup's moisture, they are an excellent and convenient snack.

 When I want to serve them or offer them as a gift I make the syrup and adjust it to the quantity I want to serve/offer.
 So, the cookies are cold when they take a hot syrup bath.